CHAPTER 1 - INTRODUCTION: INDIA AND HER ANCIENT CULTURE

 2. Comparative philology became an independent science.

-temples, caves and shrines,
+· temples, caves and shrines,

-early coins and
+· early coins and

-copies of inscriptions in long-dead scripts.
+· copies of inscriptions in long-dead scripts.

-until in 1837 - James Prinsep, an official of the Calcutta Mint and Secretary of the Asiatic Society of Bengal, interpreted for the first time the earliest Brahmi script and was able to read the edicts of the great emperor Asoka.
+By working backwards from the current scripts, the older ones were gradually deciphered until, in 1837, when James Prinsep, an official of the Calcutta Mint and Secretary of the Asiatic Society of Bengal, interpreted, for the first time, the earliest Brahmi script and was able to read the edicts of the great emperor Asoka.

-For the first time, traces of the ancient cities of India began to come to light --- archaeology, as distinct from the surveying and conservation of ancient monuments had begun in real earnest.
-The greatest triumph of the Archaeological Survey of India under Sir John Marshall's directorship was undoubtedly the discovery of the Indus civilization.
-The first relics of India's oldest cities were noticed by Cunningham, who found strange unidentified seals in the neighbourhood of Harappa In the Panjab.
-In 1922 an Indian officer of the Archaeological Survey, R. D. Banerjee, found further seals at Mohenjo Daro in Sind, and recognized that they were the remains of a pre- Aryan civilization of great antiquity.
-Under Sir John Marshall's direction the sites were systematically excavated from 1924 until his retirement in 1931.
-Digging was interrupted by financial retrench- ment, and by the Second World War; but further important dis- coveries were made at Harappa during the brief directorship of Sir R. E. Mortimer Wheeler just after the war, though the sites are still by no means fully cleared.
+· The greatest triumph of the Archaeological Survey of India under Sir John Marshall's directorship was undoubtedly the discovery of the Indus civilization.
+The first relics of India's oldest cities were noticed by Cunningham, who found strange, unidentified seals in the neighbourhood of Harappa in the Punjab.
+In 1922, an Indian officer of the Archaeological Survey, R. D. Banerjee, found further seals at Mohenjo Daro in Sind and recognized that they were the remains of a pre- Aryan civilization of great antiquity.
+Under Sir John Marshall's direction, the sites were systematically excavated from 1924 until his retirement in 1931.
+Digging was interrupted by financial retrenchment and the Second World War.
+But further important discoveries were made at Harappa during the brief directorship of Sir R. E. Mortimer Wheeler just after the war, though the sites are still by no means fully cleared.
 Much has yet to be done.
-Many mounds as yet unexcavated may throw floods of light on the dark places of India's past: unpublished manuscripts of great importance may yet lie mouldering in out-of-the-way libraries.
-India, Pakistan and Ceylon are poor countries, desperately in need of funds with which to raise the standard of living of their peoples; but with the resources available the archaeological departments of all three countries are working to their fullest capacity to reveal the past.
+Many mounds as yet unexcavated may throw floods of light on the dark places of India's past: unpublished manuscripts of great importance may yet lie mouldering in out-of-the-way libraries

-III Phase – Taken over by natives of India.
+THIRD PHASE – Taken over by natives of India.

-· Started in the last century, much valuable work was done by natives of India, especially by such Sanskritists and epigraphists as Drs.
-Bhau Daji, Bhagavanlal Indrajt, Rajendralal Mitra, and the great Sir R. G. Bhandarkar.
+· Started in the last century, much valuable work was done by natives of India, especially by such Sanskritists and epigraphists as Dr Bhau Daji, Bhagavanlal Indrajt, Rajendralal Mitra, and the great Sir R. G. Bhandarkar.
 Now the chief initiative in Indology comes from the Indians themselves.
-Indian scholars have already completed the first critical edition of the gigantic Mahabharata, and have started work on the enormous Poona Sanskrit Dictionary, which, when complete, will probably be the greatest work of lexicography the world has ever seen.
-Since 1947 the Archaeological Department has been entirely under Indian direction, and today the Western Indologist cannot hope to be more than the helper and friendly critic of the Asian.
+Indian scholars have already completed the first critical edition of the gigantic Mahabharata and have started work on the enormous Poona Sanskrit Dictionary, which, when complete, will probably be the greatest work of lexicography the world has ever seen.
+Since 1947, the Archaeological Department has been entirely under Indian direction, and today the Western Indologist cannot hope to be more than a helper and friendly critic of the Asians.
 In times like these, however, when Asia is reacting against a century and a half of European domination, and a new culture, which will contain elements of East and West in firm synthesis, is in the process of birth, the European student still has a useful role to play in Indology.

 The Glory of Ancient India